Moroccan Jews: Henna party

-Traditional Henna parties usually take place within the week before a special occasion, such as a wedding, Bnei Mitzvah, or baby showers.
+Traditional henna parties usually take place within the week before a special occasion, such as a wedding, Bnei Mitzvah, or baby showers.
 During pre-wedding Henna parties, the Matriarch of the family (often the grandmother) smudges henna in the palm of the bride and groom to symbolically bestow the new couple with good health, fertility, wisdom, and security.
-The henna is believed in Moroccan tradition to protect the couple from demons.
+In Moroccan tradition, the henna is believed to protect the couple from demons.
 The grandmother covers the henna, a dough-like paste produced by mixing crushed henna plant leaves with water, in order to lock in body heat and generate a richer color.
 Normally, the henna will dye skin orange for up to two weeks.
 In Moroccan folklore, the bride is exempt of her household duties until the henna completely fades.
 After the bride and groom are blessed with the henna, the guests also spread henna on their palms to bring good luck.